 Here in the Great White North, we have 3 Mortgage Insurance providers.
-They are CMHC, Genworth Financial, and Canada Guaranty.
+They are CMHC, Sagen (formerly G.E. or Genworth Financial), and Canada Guaranty.

 They are nearly identicle with a few wavering product differences, but all in all they do the same thing...they protect your lenders money.